Free worldwide shipping

 According to TriviumVet, the Ireland-based manufacturer of felicyn-CA1, the drug could be available to veterinarians by summer 2025.
 In the meantime, HALT is actively enrolling, and veterinarians can visit the study website to find participation criteria, register patients, and locate study sites.

-For cat lovers and clinicians alike, rapamycin may represent the first real hope in the fight against feline HCM—a condition that, until now, left too many questions and too few answers.
+For cat lovers and clinicians alike, rapamycin for cats may represent the first real hope in the fight against feline HCM—a condition that, until now, left too many questions and too few answers—while reinforcing rapamycin’s expanding role across longevity science, from pets to humans, as explored in Rapamycin and longevity science.

 Latest news